transcelerate/ddf-sdr-api/README.md

 1. **Automapper.Extensions.Microsoft.DependencyInjection** - Used for mapping two different classes.

-2. **Microsoft.ApplicationInsights.AspNetCore** - Used for Logging in Azure Application Insights.

-3. **Newtonsoft.Json** - Used for Serialization/De-Serialization of JSON Data.
+2. **Newtonsoft.Json** - Used for Serialization/De-Serialization of JSON Data.

-4. **Azure.Security.KeyVaults.Secrets** - Used for accessing Azure KeyVault.

-5. **Azure.Identity** - Used for accessing Azure KeyVault.

-6. **MongoDB.Driver** - Used for communicating with Mongo DB.
+3. **MongoDB.Driver** - Used for communicating with Mongo DB.

-7. **NUnit** - Used for Unit Testing.
+4. **NUnit** - Used for Unit Testing.

-8. **Moq** - Used for mocking in unit testing.
+5. **Moq** - Used for mocking in unit testing.

-9. **Autofac.Extras.Moq** - Used for mocking in unit testing.
+6. **Autofac.Extras.Moq** - Used for mocking in unit testing.

-10. **FluentValidation.AspNetCore** - Used for implementing the RuleEngine.
+7.  **FluentValidation.AspNetCore** - Used for implementing the RuleEngine.

-11. **Swashbuckle.AspNetCore** - Used for enabling Swagger for the API's.
+8.  **Swashbuckle.AspNetCore** - Used for enabling Swagger for the API's.

-12. **Swashbuckle.AspNetCore.Annotations** - Used for adding comments, sample request and response in Swagger.
+9.  **Swashbuckle.AspNetCore.Annotations** - Used for adding comments, sample request and response in Swagger.

-13. **Microsoft.Extensions.Logging** - Used for logging.
+10. **Microsoft.Extensions.Logging** - Used for logging.

-14. **Microsoft.Extensions.Configuration.Abstractions** - Used for Key-Value abstractions.
+11. **Microsoft.Extensions.Configuration.Abstractions** - Used for Key-Value abstractions.

-15. **Microsoft.AspNetCore.Mvc.Core** - Contains common action result types, attribute routing, application model conventions, API explorer, application parts, filters, formatters, model binding, and more.
+12. **Microsoft.AspNetCore.Mvc.Core** - Contains common action result types, attribute routing, application model conventions, API explorer, application parts, filters, formatters, model binding, and more.

-16. **Microsoft.AspNetCore.Authorization** - Used for API Authorization
+13. **Microsoft.AspNetCore.Authorization** - Used for API Authorization

-17. **Vsxmd** - Used for Converting xml comments into markdown file
+14. **Vsxmd** - Used for Converting xml comments into markdown file

-18. **ObjectsComparer** - Used for comparing two objects of same type and return the differences
+15. **ObjectsComparer** - Used for comparing two objects of same type and return the differences

-19. **Azure.Messaging.ServiceBus** - Used for sending messages in the service bus queue

-20. **Microsoft.NET.Sdk.Functions** - SDK for Azure Funtions

-21. **Microsoft.AspNetCore.Mvc.Versioning** - Used for API Versioning
+16. **Microsoft.AspNetCore.Mvc.Versioning** - Used for API Versioning

-Support

-22. **Azure.Extensions.AspNetCore.Configuration.Secrets** - Used to get values from Key vault

-23. **JsonSubTypes** - Used to Serialize/Deserialize the inherited classes.
+17. **JsonSubTypes** - Used to Serialize/Deserialize the inherited classes.

-24. **Microsoft.Identity.Web.MicrosoftGraph** - Used to connect with Azure AD and list the users available
+# Changes for Release V5.0 (September 2025)

+SDR Release V5.0 marks a fundamental shift from previous versions by eliminating Azure dependencies from its architecture, more easily enabling platform-agnostic deployment capabilities across various environments.

 # Support